Skip to main content

 It's not clear what causes salivary gland stones, so there's no way to prevent them.

-They're not generally linked with any other health problems.
+They're not usually linked with any other health problems.

 Salivary stones do not usually come back.
-But if you keep getting them you might need to have one of your salivary glands removed.
+But if you keep getting them you might need to have 1 of your salivary glands removed.

 Content supplied by the NHS and adapted for Ireland by the HSE